Postnatal depression - Advice for partners and families

 - Tell her she is a great mother and doing great.

-- Find out if there are any support groups or mother and baby groups in your area and encourage her to join.
+- Find any support groups or mother and baby groups in your area and encourage her to join.

 Taking care of yourself